michelled/weavly.org/src/activities/dancing-to-the-beat.md

   ### Support

-  Adult moderator and one or more players
+  Adult moderator and one or more learners
 books:
   - title: How to Code a Rollarcoaster
     author: Josh Funk